jankleinert/web-app-builder-workshop/raneto/content/index.md

 ```execute-1
 echo "Hello from the terminal"
 ```
 You will also see some code blocks with the scissors icon.
-When you click those code blocks, the text inside will be copied to your clipboard so that you can paste it in the terminal.
+When you click those code blocks, the text inside will be copied to your clipboard so that you can paste it to a different application or browser window.

 #### Click the text to copy and then paste it in the terminal: